 - 450g dried white beans, such as haricot or cannellini, soaked overnight in water

-- 4 garlic clove, 3 left whole, 1 crushed
+- 4 garlic cloves, 3 left whole, 1 crushed

 - 1 tsp thyme leaf, chopped, plus extra to serve